notaryproject/notaryproject.dev/content/en/docs/quickstart.md

 }
 ```

-For a Linux user, store file `trustpolicy.json` under directory `$HOME/.config/notation/`.

-For a Mac user, store file `trustpolicy.json` under directory `$HOME/Library/Application Support/notation/`.

-For a Window user, store file `trustpolicy.json` under directory `C:\Users\<username>\AppData\Roaming\notation\`.

-The above trust policy with the name 'wabbit-networks-images' has `registryScopes` set to `*`, which means it applies to all the artifacts of any registry.
-The `signatureVerification` is set to `strict` which means notation will perform all the validations and any failure in validation will lead to the failure of signature verification.
+The above JSON creates a trust policy named `wabbit-networks-images`.
+The policy has `registryScopes` set to `*`, which applies the policy to all the artifacts of any registry.
+The `signatureVerification` is set to `strict`, which checks all validations and any failure will fail the signature verification.
 This policy uses the `wabbit-networks.io` trust store of type `ca` which was created in the previous step.
-For more details please read [trust policy spec]({{< ref "/docs/concepts/trust-store-trust-policy-specification#trust-policy-properties" >}}) to fine tune the policies for specific security requirements.
+For more details on trust policies, see [trust policy spec]({{< ref "/docs/concepts/trust-store-trust-policy-specification#trust-policy-properties" >}}).

-For users want to enable trust policy for specific repositories, set the `registryScopes` as following
+To enable trust policy for specific registries, set the `registryScopes` to those specific registries.
+For example:

 ```json
 registryScopes": [